Another Phase

 Another Phase is Maria Mena's debut album, which was released by Sony Music Norway.
-It reached #6 on the Norwegian charts.
+It peaked at number six on the Norwegian Albums Chart.
 Her two singles "Free" and "My Lullaby" first appeared on this album.

 The album was co-written and produced by Arvid Solvang.

 The original 2002 release was issued in a standard CD jewelcase.
 The 2009 re-release came in a slider box.